The Matrix (franchise): Influences and interpretations

 The Matrix films make numerous references to films and literature, and to historical myths and philosophy, including Buddhism, Vedanta, Advaita Hinduism, Christianity, Messianism, Judaism, Gnosticism, existentialism, obscurantism, and nihilism.
 The films' premise resembles Plato's Allegory of the cave, René Descartes's evil demon, Kant's reflections on the Phenomenon versus the Ding an sich, Zhuangzi's "Zhuangzi dreamed he was a butterfly", Marxist social theory and the brain in a vat thought experiment.
 Many references to Jean Baudrillard's 1981 treatise Simulacra and Simulation appear in the first film.
 Baudrillard himself considered this a misrepresentation, although Lana Wachowski claims the point the reference was making was misunderstood.
 There are similarities to cyberpunk works such as the 1984 book Neuromancer by William Gibson, who has described The Matrix as "arguably the ultimate 'cyberpunk' artifact".

 Japanese director Mamoru Oshii's 1995 film Ghost in the Shell was a strong influence.
-Producer Joel Silver has stated that the Wachowskis first described their intentions for The Matrix by showing him that anime and saying, "We wanna do that for real."Joel Silver, interviewed in "Making The Matrix" featurette on the Matrix DVD.
+Producer Joel Silver has stated that the Wachowskis first described their intentions for The Matrix by showing him that anime and saying, "We wanna do that for real."
 Mitsuhisa Ishikawa of Production I.G, which produced Ghost in the Shell, noted that the anime's high-quality visuals were a strong source of inspiration for the Wachowskis.
 He also commented, "... cyberpunk films are very difficult to describe to a third person.
 I'd imagine that The Matrix is the kind of film that was very difficult to draw up a written proposal for to take to film studios."
 He stated that since Ghost in the Shell had gained recognition in America, the Wachowskis used it as a "promotional tool".
 Similarities to the 1985 anime film Megazone 23 have also been noticed, but the Wachowskis stated they have never seen it.